ome/ome-contributing/OMEROfigure.rst

    - |C| that color-picker works for picking label color.
    - |C| that adding a white label outside the panel creates a Black label.
    - |C| that multiple labels added to a single position are stacked in rows.
+   - |C| that markdown syntax works for italic and bold fonts in labels.

 #.
 Test creating labels from metadata to one or more panels.
 Select 'Image Name' from the drop-down option under 'Label' field.

    - |C| that new label is created with Image name.
    - |C| that new label can also be created with 'Dataset Name'.
+   - |C| that 'Tags' option creates new labels from Tags on each selected image.

 #.
 Create new labels from 'Channels' option.